timelapseplus/VIEW-documentation/source/includes/_cameras.md

 Make sure the USB mode on the camera is set to PTP

+## Fuji X

+Note: Fuji support requires v1.8 or newer firmware on the VIEW.
+It has been tested with the X-T1 and X-T2, but others in the X-series should also work as long as they are compatible with the Pro Tethering plugin for Lightroom.
+Make sure the USB mode on the camera is set to PC Auto.
+ISO should be manually set to 200 or higher.
+On the X-T2, it's currently not possible to save to the camera, so make sure there's an SD card in the VIEW and set the destination to 'SD Card'.
+This should be fixed soon.

 ## Camera Support Overview

 Camera Body | Auto Ramping | Focus Ramping | Liveview | Minimum Ramping Interval